Shopify pricing plans comparison showing costs and features for UK businesses

 • Advanced: £259 per month (billed annually) or £344 monthly

-Shopify currently offers new merchants their first three months for just £1 per month on Basic, Grow and Advanced plans, plus a 3-day free trial to explore the platform before committing.
+Shopify currently offers new merchants their first three months for just £1 per month on Basic, Grow and Advanced plans, plus a 3-day free trial before committing.
+Annual billing saves 25% across all plans except Starter, which is monthly only.

 Shopify Plans Compared: Features at Each Tier

-Every Shopify plan includes unlimited products, collections and file storage.
-You also get abandoned cart recovery, discount codes, gift cards and access to the Shopify App Store on all paid plans.
-The key differences lie in staff accounts, reporting depth, shipping features and transaction fees.
+Every paid Shopify plan includes unlimited products, collections and file storage.
+Abandoned cart recovery, discount codes, gift cards and access to the Shopify App Store are available across all tiers.
+The meaningful differences lie in four areas.

 Staff accounts scale with each tier.
-Basic provides owner-only access, Grow allows up to 5 staff accounts, Advanced increases this to 15, and Plus offers unlimited staff with granular permissions.
+Basic covers the store owner only, Grow adds up to 5 staff accounts, Advanced increases this to 15, and Plus offers unlimited staff with granular role-based permissions.
+For growing teams this matters early.
+You need your operations, customer service and marketing people in the admin without sharing a single login.

-Inventory locations are generous across all plans, with Basic through Advanced supporting up to 10 locations each.
-Shopify Plus extends this to 200 locations for enterprise operations.
+Inventory locations are generous on all standard plans, with Basic through Advanced supporting up to 10 locations.
+Shopify Plus extends this to 200 locations for multi-warehouse or franchise operations.

-For a broader understanding of the platform's capabilities, see our guide on why you should choose Shopify for your ecommerce business.
+For a broader view of why businesses choose this platform, see our guide on why you should choose Shopify.

 Shopify pricing plans comparison table showing UK costs for Basic, Grow and Advanced